kubernetes/website/content/en/docs/tasks/administer-cluster/topology-manager.md

 For each container in a Pod, the kubelet, with `best-effort` topology management policy, calls each Hint Provider to discover their resource availability.
 Using this information, the Topology Manager stores the preferred NUMA Node affinity for that container.
-If the affinity is not preferred, Topology Manager will store this and admit the pod to the node anyway.
+If the affinity is not preferred, the Topology Manager will store this and admit the pod to the node anyway.

 The *Hint Providers* can then use this information when making the resource allocation decision.